qlnguyen1208/qlnguyen1208.github.io/_news/starting-master.md

 related_posts: false
 ---

-I was accepted into the Pharmaceutical Sciences Masters Program at LMU Munich starting October 2024. 🎉
+I was accepted into the Pharmaceutical Sciences Master's Program at LMU Munich starting October 2024. 🎉